Sudhanshu-Ambastha/Pokemon-3D-api/README.md

 3. If the model contains animations, they will appear in a dropdown menu; otherwise, no animations will be shown.

 ## Credits
 Check [Credits.md](./docs/CREDITS.md) for a list of contributors and resources used in this project.
 This project is a community-driven effort to provide a comprehensive and accessible 3D model database for Pokémon.
 We appreciate the contributions of everyone who has helped make this project a reality.
 If you have any questions or would like to contribute, please don't hesitate to reach out.
 We're always happy to help and appreciate any assistance you can provide.
-Thank you for your interest in this project!
+Thank you for showing your interest in this project!

 ## License
 This project is open source and available under the [![GitHub License](https://img.shields.io/github/license/Sudhanshu-Ambastha/Pokemon-3D)](./docs/LICENSE). ![GitHub Tag](https://img.shields.io/github/v/tag/Sudhanshu-Ambastha/Pokemon-3D)